Gay Leipzig offers the perfect weekend getaway for LGBT travellers looking to book a holiday in Germany.

 The best hotels in Gay Leipzig are located in the heart of the city centre.
 Since Leipzig’s top tourist attractions are largely within walking distance, it makes sense to situate yourself downtown.
 All of Leipzig’s hotels are gay-friendly and many of the luxury properties offer chic interiors.

-- Hotel Furstenhof: Historic luxury hotel featuring a full-service spa, indoor pool and award-winning restaurant.
+- Steigenberger Grandhotel Handelshof 5 STARS: Historic luxury hotel featuring a full-service spa, two restaurants and cocktail bar.

-- Steigenberger Grandhotel Handelshof: Historic luxury hotel featuring a full-service spa, two restaurants and cocktail bar.
+- Hotel Fuerstenhof 4 STARS: Historic luxury hotel featuring a full-service spa, indoor pool and award-winning restaurant.

-- The Westin Leipzig: This conference centre hotel features modern rooms, full-service spa, indoor pool, 4 restaurants, 2 bars and large event facilities.
+- The Westin Leipzig 3 STARS: This conference centre hotel features modern rooms, full-service spa, indoor pool, 4 restaurants, 2 bars and large event facilities.

 Bruhl 14, 449-341-26890650